douglasday/douglasday.github.io/index.md

 title: "Douglas Day's Blog"
 ---

-This is a place where I talk about what I'm learning.
+This is the place where I talk about what I'm learning.